ttyzero/logo/README.md

 About the logo:

-The Logo was created by Timothy Stebbing (2018) using Inkscape and GIMP.
+The Logo was created by Pomke (2018) using Inkscape and GIMP.
 The ttyZero Logo is clearly a homage to the [BASH logo](https://github.com/odb/official-bash-logo) and as such is made available under the [Free Art License](http://artlibre.org/licence/lal/en/).

 ## APNG